 Here is another lesson from The Amazement Revolution.
 It focuses on the first customer service strategy in the book, which is about providing a “membership” experience.
-The concept behind membership has nothing to do with calling your customers “members,” although there is nothing wrong with that.
-Regardless of whether you call your customer a customer, client, […]
+The concept behind membership has nothing to do with calling your customers “members,” although nothing is wrong with that.
+Regardless of whether you call your customer a customer, client, guest, […]

 Here is another lesson from The Amazement Revolution.
 It focuses on the first customer service strategy in the book, which is about providing a “membership” experience.

 American Express is an amazing role model for the membership strategy.
 They actually refer to their customers as members and have the motto: Membership has its privileges.
-Jim Bush, their Executive VP of World Service says, “We create membership, and membership is something our card members treat as a badge of honor.
+Jim Bush, their Executive VP of World Service, says, “We create a membership, which our card members treat as a badge of honor.
 It’s not elitist.
 It’s inclusive.
 It means they are appreciated and have the right, and expect to be served in a premium regard.”

-To most people American Express appears to be a credit card company.
-In reality they are a premium service company.
-Pay a fee for their product, which gets you their card, and you receive a host of premium products and services that range from an awards program, dining privileges, ability to purchase tickets to exclusive theatre engagements, access to airport clubs and more.
+To most people, American Express appears to be a credit card company.
+In reality, they are a premium service company.
+Pay a fee for their product, which gets you their card, and you receive a host of premium products and services that range from an awards program, dining privileges, the ability to purchase tickets to exclusive theatre engagements, access to airport clubs and more.

 There are a number of membership strategies I could write about here, but this short article would become a small book.
-If you haven’t done so, I urge you to click on the link below, read the chapter on American Express, and learn how this company turns their customers into members.
+If you haven’t done so, I urge you to click on the link below, read the chapter on American Express, and learn how this company turns its customers into members.
 It won’t cost you a penny, but I know it will be a valuable investment of your time.
-Go to http://www.AmazementRevolution.com/preview

 Sign up for instant access to Shep’s research report on customer service and customer experience.